IzzySoft/Frepp/README.md

 ## PHP Repo Parser for F-Droid
-This repo contains a PHP class to parse and use the `index.xml` files of an F-Droid repository.
+This repo contains a PHP class to parse and use the `index.xml`/`index-v1.json` files of an F-Droid repository.
 I'm using it regularly now for more than a year, so it should be quite stable – though it's far from being perfect.
 Not much documentation for now.
 Feel free to use it with your own projects as long as the license fits.